NYPD Officer Will Not Face Federal Criminal Charges In Eric Garner's Death

 The Justice Department announcement marks the second time in which Pantaleo has avoided criminal charges in Garner's death.
 In 2014, a Staten Island grand jury declined to criminally indict him, which de Blasio called "very painful."

-A year later, New York City officials agreed to pay nearly $6 million to Garner's family in a settlement.
+A year later, New York City officials agreed to pay nearly $6 million to Garner's family in a settlement to head off a civil lawsuit.

-Pantaleo is still facing an internal disciplinary proceeding over whether he should be fired by the NYPD or not.
-The department had postponed the move out of deference to the Justice Department inquiry, and said last summer that it planned to move ahead with its own proceedings in early September.
+Pantaleo is still facing an internal disciplinary proceeding over whether he should be fired by the NYPD.
+The department had postponed the move out of deference to the Justice Department inquiry and said last summer that it planned to move ahead with its own proceedings in early September.

 Since Garner's death almost five years ago, Pantaleo has been on desk duty in the New York Police Department.

-WNYC's Cindy Rodriguez contributed to this report
+WNYC reporter Cindy Rodriguez contributed to this story.